Buddies Living in Australia Program (LAP)

 This video of the Living in Australia Program (LEH renamed, as of October this year) explains what LEH/LAP is and does.

-The Learn English Holiday program was started in 2012 by Buddies member Kayla Szumer who organised for a small group of refugees to come to the Sunshine Coast and stay with volunteer homestay hosts while attending English language classes at a private language school.
+The Living in Australia Program was started in 2012 by Buddies member Kayla Szumer who organised for a small group of refugees to come to the Sunshine Coast and stay with volunteer homestay hosts while attending English language classes at a private language school.

 In 2016 we realised that Buddies had enough experienced teachers and willing classroom volunteers to run the classes ourselves as well as a wonderful and growing group of volunteer homestay hosts, so Buddies took over the design and running of the program.
 We increased the number of participants as more and more refugees wanted to take part.

 Over time we have broadened our focus from language teaching to include investigation of cultural differences, water safety, health issues and study and work opportunities.

 For a week, twice a year, 30-40 guests – from toddlers to those in their 60s – stay free of charge with homestay hosts.
 For many of the refugees it is their first encounter with normal life in Australia as they join their homestay hosts for breakfast, dinner and various outings.
 During the day they attend classes designed to help them understand Australian language and culture and also spend a day at the beach (practising beach safety) and a local zoo (Wildlife HQ).
 We celebrate our LAP community with a Multicultural Dinner where participants bring food from their own countries to share with others, and enjoy the dancing afterwards.